 The Tom Yawkey Wildlife Center is owned by the SC Department of Natural Resources.

-A large population of American Alligators lives here.
-The beach is a nesting site for endangered Loggerhead Sea Turtles.
+A large population of American alligator also live in the center.
+The beach is a nesting site for endangered loggerhead sea turtles.

-The Yawkey is a 20,000 acre field laboratory where the potential for reserach is unlimited.
+The Tom Yawkey Wildlife Center is a 24,000-acre field laboratory where the potential for research is unlimited.
 North Island is designated a barrier island wilderness where no activities detrimental to its primitive character are permitted.
 South Island is held for the protection of waterfowl, and no duck hunting is permitted.
-The remainder of the property is held as a wildlife management area for migratory birds, native game and other wild species.
+The remainder of the property is held as a wildlife management area for migratory birds, native game, and other wild species.